 HQL/Basic Pistol Training Course Info:

-The Maryland HQL training requirement can be satisfied either as a stand-alone HQL course or as part of a basic instructional class that we teach.
-In the HQL class, you will learn the following: 1.
+The HQL class includes the following topics: 1.
 Learning the basics of firearm safety, handling, storage, function and a practical application to demonstrate that you can safely operate a firearm in compliance with the Maryland State requirement.
 2. Learning the Maryland laws pertaining to such use.
-I will also be there to help you navigate the system to complete the registration process.
+We will also give you step by step instructions to complete the application process.

-The fee for this course is $120.00 and includes course materials, firearm, and ammunition.
+The fee for this course includes course materials, firearm, and ammunition.
 You will get a step by step outline on how to complete your HQL as well as a copy of all Maryland Laws covered in the Legal Brief.
 While the Maryland requirement is for you to safely fire 1 shot, we strongly disagree that this reflects proficiency.
 In our class, you will actually learn to shoot and spend more time on the range safely loading, unloading, and shooting.
 We have a 35 round course of fire with a variety of setups in a safe and private environment!
-(FBS Range safety card is required and is available the day of your course) We have several past students who have already obtained the HQL, but take this class for the Basic Pistol training!
+(If you are not a range member a FBS Range safety card is required and is available the day of your course $15) We have several past students who have already obtained the HQL, but take this class for the Basic Pistol training!

 Exceptions to possession of the HQL License: